2. Competitive advantages

 European Commission: consider participating in projects as a consortium partner or co-applicant in the first instance; some Delegations are open to dialogue and may be looking for media development partners to support local stakeholder engagement

 EU Member State donors: approach Embassies and seek information about upcoming programmes.
-Consider Member State donors such as the FCDO and the German MFA as potential co-funders for ongoing programmes
+Consider Member State donors such as the Swedish International Development Cooperation Agency (SIDA) and the German Corporation for International Cooperation (GIZ) as potential co-funders for ongoing programmes

 UN agencies: engage with local representations but also watch out for competitive tenders to offer media services